TCI Global Toolkit: Demand GenerationSocial Mobilization

 The process through which ministries, donors, implementing partners and communities work together strategically to raise awareness of and create and increase demand for a common goal.

-For the Urban Reproductive Health Initiative countries, social mobilization was used to increase knowledge, facilitate behavior change and generate demand for family planning services, usually by using strategic communication channels including:
+Community health workers are not fully functional in Nigeria.
+As a result, TCI trains the state and local governments on effective social mobilization, which is used to increase knowledge, facilitate behavior change and generate demand for family planning services, usually by using strategic communication channels including:

 - Interpersonal communication (in the training of community health workers)